Azure/azure-rest-api-specs/specification/iotoperationsdataprocessor/resource-manager/readme.md

-# IotOperationsDataProcessor
+# IoTOperationsDataProcessor

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for IotOperationsDataProcessor.
+This is the AutoRest configuration file for IoTOperationsDataProcessor.

 ## Getting Started